 WHAT IS A CHARTER SCHOOL?
 A charter school is a public school whose operation is based on a contract with an authorizer (such as the USOE), and is publicly funded.
 Charter school laws allow differing degrees of autonomy.
 The purpose of charter schools is to find new and innovative ways of educating students and to give parents an alternative to the traditional district school setting.
 Being publicly funded, charter schools do not charge tuition.

 WHAT GRADES LEVELS ARE SERVICED?
 TECS services kindergarten through fifth grade in the traditional elementary setting of a self-contained classroom.
-For Edison North, grades six through eight comprise the middle school, being serviced on a seven period per day schedule.
-Edison South's middle school also includes ninth grade.
+Grades six through eight comprise the middle school, being serviced on a seven period per day schedule including time set aside to work on homework only.

 HOW MANY STUDENTS ARE SERVICED?
 Enrollment has steadily grown over the years of the school's existence, and yet we still enjoy the closeness of a relatively small school.
 Edison North's max capacity is sixty students per grade level, equaling a total of 540 openings.
 Edison South's max capacity is ninety students per grade level, equaling a total of 900 openings.